 Oscar joined us at Copper Beeches at the end of April, 2010 as a puppy of 8 weeks.

 We have had Weimaranas for over twenty years, our two previous dogs were rescued.
-Oscar is nine years old, having had him as a puppy he is used to different people coming and going, he loves everyone and hopes everyone will love him too.
+Oscar is ten years old, having had him as a puppy he is used to different people coming and going, he loves everyone and hopes everyone will love him too.

 We have an indoor cage if need be, should any guests be a little nervous about dogs.